trzy/Supermodel/Docs/README.txt

     Option:         -config-inputs

-    Description:    Launches the interacive input configuration utility in the command prompt window.
+    Description:    Launches the interactive input configuration utility in the command prompt window.
 Allows controls to be remapped.
                     See the section on controls for more information.